Was Joseph P. Kennedy a bootlegger?

 But while the patriarch of the Kennedy clan certainly had his foibles, including playing fast and loose with the pre-1929 crash stock market, trading in illicit liquor wasn’t one of them, according to David Nasaw, author of The Patriarch: The Remarkable Life and Turbulent Times of Joseph P. Kennedy.
+As it turns out, one of the greatest American political dynasties of the 20th century was funded only in part by alcohol.

 “As his biographer, I would have loved to have discovered that he was a bootlegger,” says Nasaw.
 “It would have given me all sorts of great stories.
 I tracked down every rumor I could find and none of them panned out.
 It became really clear that all of the stories about his bootlegging were just farcical.”